 Arbi Paratha is a flaky, crispy, delicious flatbread made with the starchy colocasia root, chickpea flour and sorghum flour.
 It makes a tasty, gluten-free snack or meal.

-One vegetable I always pick up is arbi, or colocasia.
+One vegetable I always pick up during my monthly trip to the Indian grocery store is arbi, or colocasia.

-The technique I used for this flatbread is an offbeat one– instead of making a stuffing, like one would with Aloo Paratha, I actually mixed the colocasia, boiled and mashed, and some spices and herbs into the flour.
+The technique I used for this flatbread is an offbeat one-- instead of making a stuffing, like one would with Aloo Paratha, I actually mixed the colocasia, boiled and mashed, and some spices and herbs into the flour.
 This also works better because gluten-free breads can be hard to roll out.
-If you make this paratha, try patting it out like another great Indian bread that often tends to be gluten free– Bhakri.
-This helpful video from Minoti of Vadani Kaval Gheta shows you exactly how to do it.
-You can also use a tortilla press lined with cling wrap or a rolling pin, but if you choose the latter roll out the paratha very carefully, flouring frequently and liberally.
+If you make this paratha, try patting it out like another great Indian bread that often tends to be gluten free-- Bhakri.

 Arbi Paratha, a Gluten-Free Flatbread

 - 1 cup singoda or water chestnut flour